New Army: 1895-1897

 The command of this Pacification Army was turned over to Yuan Shikai by mid-December 1895, and within a few months was renamed the Newly Created Army (新建陸軍 Xinjian Lujun) and expanded to 7,000 men.
 (Yuan's Newly Created Army was later to become the Guards Army's Right Division (Wuwei Youjun).)

-The monthly expenses of the brigade were 70,000 taels (840,000 taels annually).
+The monthly expenses of the brigade were 70,000 taels (840,000 taels per year).

 The Newly Created Army (or simply the New Army) that was 7,000 men strong then became the most formidable of the three army groups stationed near Beijing and proved effective against the Boxers in Shandong province.
 Yuan refused to obey the Imperial Court's orders to halt his suppression of the Boxers when the Eight-Nation Alliance invaded China during the rebellion and refused to obey orders to fight the alliance.

 The New Army was gradually expanded and upgraded in the following years.
 Yuan became increasingly disrespectful of the dynasty and only loyal to the party from which he benefited; his defection to Cixi against the Guangxu Emperor was a major blow to the Hundred Days' Reform.
 After 1900, Yuan's troops were the only militia that the Qing court could rely on amidst revolutionary uprisings throughout China.

-Following the disgracing of Li Hongzhang in the First Sino-Japanese war the Manchu Ronglu was made chief commander of the forces in Zhili and eventually Viceroy of Zhili in 1898 he was also minister of war for most of this period.
+Following the disgracing of Li Hongzhang in the First Sino-Japanese War, the Manchu Ronglu was made chief commander of the forces in Zhili and, eventually, Viceroy of Zhili in 1898.
+He was also minister of war for most of this period.

 General reform

-During and following the Qing defeat(s) in the First Sino-Japanese war many officials advocated reform of the military.
-Hu Yufen a progressive official advocated for a completely new army to be trained and raised with 50,000 in the Beiyang region, 30,000 in the Nayang region, 20,000 each in Guangdong and Hubei with the other provinces raising 10,000 each.
+During and following the Qing defeats in the First Sino-Japanese War, many officials advocated reform of the military.
+Hu Yufen, a progressive official, advocated for a completely new army to be trained and raised with 50,000 in the Beiyang region, 30,000 in the Nanyang region, 20,000 each in Guangdong and Hubei, with the other provinces raising 10,000 each for a total of 250,000 troops (Manchuria had not yet been organised into provinces).